Solo One

 Solo One is an Australian television series made by Crawford Productions for the Seven Network and screened in 1976.
 There were 13 half-hour episodes.

 Synopsis

-The series was a spin-off from Crawford's other police show Matlock Police and featured Paul Cronin reprising his role as Sen. Const.
-Gary Hogan, but tailored for a younger audience.
+The series was a spin-off from Crawford's other police show Matlock Police and featured Paul Cronin reprising his role as Senior Constable Gary Hogan, but tailored for a younger audience.

 It was set in the real country town of Emerald in the Dandenong Ranges east of Melbourne and used the town's actual police station.

 In the series Hogan sorts out problems for the locals.
 His call sign is Solo One, hence the series title.